brettwooldridge/influx4j/README.md

 <sub><sup>1</sup>&nbsp;Note: While influx4j generates zero garbage, *your application*, and *associated libraries* likely generate garbage that will still require collection.</sub>

+See the [InsertionTest](https://github.com/brettwooldridge/influx4j/blob/master/src/test/java/com/zaxxer/influx4j/InsertionTest.java) for example usage, until I have time to write full docs.

-:warning: This driver currently only support *write-only* operation to InfluxDB, where performance is critical.
+:warning: This driver currently only supports *write-only* operation to InfluxDB, where performance is critical.
 I *do* intend to add query support, but the schedule for doing so is currently uncommitted.

 [Build Status]:https://travis-ci.org/brettwooldridge/influx4j